TrentonFrey/TrentonFrey.github.io/_posts/2010-01-01-welcome-to-the-desert-of-the-real.md

  [CS-499-05] Develop a security mindset that anticipates adversarial exploits in software architecture and designs to expose potential vulnerabilities, mitigate design flaws, and ensure privacy and enhanced security of data and resources

-I am using three different artifacts to enhance to meet these course outcomes.
-The first one is my final from CS-330, in this I use c++ and opengl to create a 3D scene along with camera movments.
+I am enhancing three different artifacts meet these course outcomes.
+The first one is my final from CS-330.
+In this artifact I use c++ and opengl to create a 3D scene along with camera movments.
 The next artifact is from my final in CS-320.
 I created mobile appointment software using Java along with automated tests.
-The finaly artifact is my final from the CS-340 class.
-In this I accessed a database and implimented a update,delete,create and read function to the database.
-This is accessed via a web portal I created.
+My last artifact is my final from the CS-340 class.
+In this artifact, I accessed a database and implimented a update, delete, create and read function to the database.
+This is accessed via a web portal that I created.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/N75FA2BhEF8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>